F-22: Air Dominance Fighter

 F-22: Air Dominance Fighter is a combat flight simulator video game developed by Digital Image Design and published by Ocean Software for the PC Windows in 1997.
 The game simulates the F-22 Raptor stealth fighter.
 It was preceded by EF2000 and was succeeded by F-22 Total Air War.
 An expansion, Red Sea Operations, was released in August 1998.

-Gameplay

 Reception

-F22: Air Dominance Fighter was nominated in the Academy of Interactive Arts & Sciences' first annual Interactive Achievement Awards in the category "Computer Simulation Game of the Year".
+F-22: Air Dominance Fighter was nominated in the category of "PC Simulation Game of the Year" during the AIAS' inaugural Interactive Achievement Awards.
 F-22 ADF was also a runner-up for Computer Gaming World's 1997 "Simulation Game of the Year" award, which ultimately went to Longbow 2.
 The editors wrote that F-22 ADF "featured dazzling graphics, great flight modeling, and immersive missions, which made this game not only authentic, but fun as well."